Falcon (comics): Publication history

+In mainstream American superhero comics, the only Black characters who preceded Falcon were Gabe Jones (debuted in 1963), Black Panther (1966), Bill Foster (1966), Spider-Man supporting characters Joe Robertson (1967) and his son Randy (1968).

 He was introduced as an unnamed former resident of New York City's Harlem neighborhood, who had adopted a wild falcon he trained and named Redwing.
 His own name, Sam Wilson, was not given until the following issue.
 When a group of men on an island "in the tropics" wanted a hunting falcon, Wilson answered the ad, only to discover that the self-dubbed "Exiles" were former Nazis in league with the supervillain the Red Skull.
 He escaped, but remained on the island to organize the natives to confront the Exiles, who had turned them into serfs.
 At the urging of Steve Rogers, whom he later learned was Captain America, Wilson took on the costumed identity of the Falcon and underwent training with Rogers to better inspire the villagers and lead the fight.

 Through most of the 1970s, the Falcon and Captain America were a team in New York City.
 The series was cover-billed Captain America and the Falcon from issues #134–192 and 194–222 (Feb.
 1971–June 1978), though still copyrighted as Captain America.
 In issue #186 (June 1975), writer Steve Englehart retconned aspects of the Falcon's past.
 Originally depicted as a former social worker, motivated by a desire to better the lives of inner-city youth, the Falcon was revealed as a mob-connected thug whose memories were altered by the reality-warping Cosmic Cube.

 The Falcon briefly joined the superhero team the Defenders, appearing in issues #62–64 (August–October 1978), and was a member of the Avengers from issues #183–194 (May 1979 – April 1980).
 During this time he also starred in a solo adventure in issue #49 of the try-out series Marvel Premiere; however, the story was not a try-out for a Falcon series, but an intended fill-in issue of Captain America which was shuffled into Marvel Premiere when the editors objected to having an issue of Captain America with someone other than the title character as the star.
 He starred in his own four-issue miniseries in 1983, written by Jim Owsley (later known as Christopher Priest).
 Its first issue was illustrated by Paul Smith with the final three issues by Mark Bright.
 The series revealed that the Falcon was a mutant, although this development was later retconned in The Avengers 2001 Annual.